dotnet/csharplang/proposals/span-safety.md

 - Neither a ref parameter nor a parameter of a `ref struct` type may be an argument on an iterator method or an `async` method.

-- A ref local may not be in scope at the point of a `yield return` statement or an `await` expression.
+- Neither a ref local, nor a local of a `ref struct` type may be in scope at the point of a `yield return` statement or an `await` expression.

 - A `ref struct` type may not be used as a type argument, or as an element type in a tuple type.